hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/indexesOf.md

 ## Overview

 A negative startIndex is treated as zero.
-A startIndex larger than the array length will return an empty
+A startIndex larger than the array length will return an empty.

+### Since:
+0.1.0

 ### Authors:
 * Benjamin VARGIN